 The rates are quite economical: around 35 cents for the subway, 25 cents for the buses and 1.25 for corridor routes.

-Uber and Cabify are also widely used and are a good alternative or you can as well take a taxi.
+Uber and Cabify are also widely used and are a good alternative.
+You can take taxis as well.

 These are some of the activities you can do during your visit to this small corner of Central America.

-There is also a new visitors center on the Atlantic side.
-Panama is one of the few places where you can cross from the Pacific Ocean to the Atlantic in less than 2 hours!
+As an alternative, you can also visit the visitor center located on the Atlantic side.
+Panama is one of the few places where you can be in the Pacific Ocean and cross to the Atlantic in less than 2 hours!

 One of the favorite spots for locals to spend the evenings and do some exercise.

-The Amador Causeway is a road built in 1913 with the remains of the extracted material product of the construction of the Panama Canal.
+The Amador Causeway is a road that was built in 1913 with the remains of the extracted material from the Panama Canal.

-The road connects 4 Islands: Naos, Flamenco, Culebra, and Perico.
+This road connects 4 islands: Naos, Flamenco, Culebra, and Perico.

 Located in the area of San Felipe, the old town is one of the most historic and trendy zones of Panama city.

-Stroll on the brick streets, appreciate the colonial architecture and monuments, enjoy some shaved ice or fruit juices to overcome the heat and humidity.
+Stroll on the brick streets, appreciate the colonial architecture and monuments.
+At the same time, enjoy some shaved ice or fruit juices to overcome the heat and humidity.

-One of the favorite activities of tourists is to go shopping due to good prices and quantity of products that can be obtained.
+One of the favorite activities of tourists is to go shopping due to the good prices they can find.

-Some of the main shopping centers of the city are Albrook Mall Multiplaza Pacific, Multicentro, and Metro mall.
+Some of the main shopping centers of the city are:

 Get out of town